taoisym/AKMedia/README.md

 # AKMedia
-support display drawable(such as video,images,camera)
+support display drawable(such as mVideo,images,camera)
 and record it with offscreen support

 # demo notice